ruby-hyperloop/todo-tutorial/README.md

 ### Chapter 1: Setting Things Up

-If you do not already have Ruby, Rails, and bundler setup on your development machine then the easiest way to get started doing full stack development with Hyperloop is to use [Cloud9](http://c9.io).
+If you do not already have Git, Ruby, Rails, and bundler setup on your development machine then the easiest way to get started doing full stack development with Hyperloop is to use [Cloud9](http://c9.io).

 Even if you are an experienced Rails developer there are some advantages to doing your first experiments on Cloud 9: